marimeireles/psychonautgirl/opensource_internships.md

     - go to conferences, advertise our thing, talk to people
 - for the most money may be an opportunity for numfocus stuff
 - https://opensource.com/submission-style-guide this might be a good place for advertising this idea and just generally talking about my thought on open source

+## community building

+#### examples of communities who had a it right

+- scratch people [[1]](https://www.bryanbraun.com/2022/07/16/scratch-is-a-big-deal/), how much of this success is due to the pandamic? does is matter? is our world for ever verandedt because of it